bburky/NAS/docs/index.md

 $ echo "blacklist mtk_pmic_keys" >/etc/modules-load.d/mtk_pmic_keys.conf
 ```

 The second issue is that we want to power the board from the enclosure's SATA backplane.
-The backplane's SATA power connector's can provive the required 12V, but there is no way to power the BPI-R2 except for it's barrel connector.
+The backplane's SATA power connector's can provide the required 12V, but there is no way to power the BPI-R2 except for it's barrel connector.
 (There is a battery connector, but [apparently it is useless][battery connector].)

 Instead, I decided to solder a wire directly to the pins of the barrel connector.
-While desoldering it I disovered there are holes in the pins.
+While desoldering it I discovered there are holes in the pins.
 This made it easy to just loop the wire through the pins and resolder them.

 <figure>
 <figcaption>Power connected to barrel connector pins</figcaption>